RedStoneMango/git-readme-updater/README.md

    ```bash
    git clone https://github.com/RedStoneMango/git-readme-updater.git
    ```
-   If `git` is not installed yet, install it (required for script functionality and instalation process).
+   If `git` is not installed yet, install it (required for script functionality and installation process).

 2. Ensure the target directory is writable, for the configuration files will be stored there.